changhe3/EU4-Navigable-River/README.md

 - Two new canals: Volga-Don Canal connecting Black Sea and Caspian Sea, and Rhine-Maine-Danube Canal connecting North Sea to Black Sea
 - Fixs the map so that armies can still cross rivers without boats

+This mod is only compatible to EU4 1.30.\*.